devuri/wpframework/README.md

 </div>

-> This repository contains the foundational core framework for Raydium.
-If you're developing an application using the wpframework, use the pre-built version available at [Raydium](https://github.com/devuri/raydium/).

 Welcome to the WPFramework, the Composer package that serves as the successor to `wp-env-config` its the core framework for Raydium.
 Designed to provide secure and modular WordPress development, The framework equips developers with a solid, flexible foundation for crafting scalable single or multi-tenant web applications.

 ## Prerequisites